 In New York City, the responsibilities of property owners are extremely complex.
-Quite often, it is the responsibility of the property owner, or, in some cases, the renters or tenants to maintain a safe environment.
+Quite often, it is the responsibility of the property owner, or in some cases, the renters or tenants to maintain a safe environment.
 Properties need to be periodically inspected to ensure the area is free of dangerous conditions, and if the responsible party fails to do so, they open themselves up to costly liability.

 If a person sustains an injury on a property that is unsafe, they may have the right to claim damages against the property owner.

-An individual renting a property in New York must be notified of dangerous substances.
-There are several materials on properties that could be considered toxic including asbestos siding, shingles, or tiles, and lead paint.
+An individual renting a property in New York City must be notified of dangerous substances.
+There are several materials on older properties that could be considered toxic, including asbestos siding, shingles, or tiles, and lead paint.
 There may even be non-building materials like cleaning supplies and discarded automotive fluids that may be considered harmful.
 If a person is renting or selling a property, they need to disclose these substances to any potential new owners or tenants.
 Failing to do so could result in a liability claim.

 Additionally, tenants are legally entitled to reasonable safety within the property.
 This means that the locks and peepholes on the doors need to be installed correctly.
-Additionally, there should be adequate railing on stairs, fencing around pools, working smoke alarms, and adequate exterior lighting.
+Additionally, there should be adequate railings on stairs, fencing around pools, working smoke alarms, and adequate exterior lighting.
 Not having one or more of these could create unsafe conditions for tenants and others visiting the property.

 - Elevator accidents

 - Rape, murder, or assault due to inadequate security measures

 - Exposure to lead, asbestos, or other hazardous substances